openconfig/reference/rpc/gnmi/gnmi-specification.md

 Where a node within the subscribed paths has been removed, the `delete` field of the `Notification` message MUST have the path of the node that has been removed appended to it.

-When the target has transmitted the initial updates for all paths specified within the subscription, a `SubscribeResponse` message with the `sync_response` field set to true MUST be transmitted to the client to indicate that the initial transmission of updates has concluded.
+When the target has transmitted the initial updates for all paths specified within the subscription, a `SubscribeResponse` message with the `sync_response` field set to `true` MUST be transmitted to the client to indicate that the initial transmission of updates has concluded.
 This provides an indication to the client that all of the existing data for the subscription has been sent at least once.
 For `STREAM` subscriptions, such messages are not required for subsequent updates.
-For `POLL` subscriptions, after each set of updates for  individual poll request, a `SubscribeResponse` message with the `sync_response` field set to true MUST be generated.
+For `POLL` subscriptions, after each set of updates for  individual poll request, a `SubscribeResponse` message with the `sync_response` field set to `true` MUST be generated.

 # 4 Appendix: Current Protobuf Message and Service Specification

-The latest Protobuf IDL gNMI specification will be found at https://github.com/openconfig/reference/.
+The latest Protobuf IDL gNMI specification is found at https://github.com/openconfig/reference/.

 # 5 Appendix: Current Outstanding Issues/Future Features